vulkan07/archmd/i3wm.md

 ## <a name="red-filter"/> Blue Light Filter (Night mode)
-If you want your eyes to not burn out on late night programming sessions, use **redshift**, for blue light filtering.
+If you want your eyes to not burn out on late night programming sessions, use **redshift** for blue light filtering.
 1. Install **redshift**.
-2. Create a customize config file: `.config/redshift.conf`
+2. Create and customize config file: `.config/redshift.conf`
 ```
 [redshift]
 location-provider=manual